Updated: Apr 25

 The first trials

 At first, the Norwegian government tried several foreign masks to be used by the Norwegian military.
-Extensive testing was done, but the military leaders were not satisfied by the foreign models.
+Extensive testing was done, and it concluded with

 The 1928 trial